Calling All ImmunityBio, Inc. (IBRX) Investors : Contact Bronstein, Gewirtz & Grossman, LLC Today!

-NEW YORK, July 5, 2023 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX) and certain of its officers.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against ImmunityBio, Inc. (“ImmunityBio” or the “Company”) (NASDAQ: IBRX) and certain of its officers.

 Class Definition: